marvinbernhardt/dos-calc/README.md

   These atom pairs define the helping vectors a, b and c, that are related to the true principal axes (from lowest to highest moment of inertia)
   The first two numbers define a, the second two define b'. c is the cross product of a and b', b is the cross product of c and a.

+Depending on the point group of the molecule the following needs to be defined:

-- For atoms and monoatomic ions (if `atom_masses` has only one element) `rot_treat` and `abc_indicators` both will be ignored.
+- For atoms and monoatomic ions (if `atom_masses` has only one element) `rot_treat` and `abc_indicators` both are ignored.
-- For linear molecules set `"rot_treat": "l"`. `abc_indicators`  will be ignored.
+- For linear molecules set `"rot_treat": "l"`. `abc_indicators` is ignored.
-  The rotational DoS will be with regard to the axes x, y, and z (but still be called `rot_a`, ... in the output file.
+  The rotational DoS is calculated with regard to the axes x, y, and z (but still be called `rot_a`, ... in the output file.
   Tested only for diatomic molecules.
 - For molecules where the axis can swap order by vibration, for example ammonia, set `"rot_treat": "a"` and `"abc_indicators": [1, 2, 0 -1]`.
   Ammonia has atoms N H H H. Therefore 1 2 defines vector a between two hydrogens.
 0 -1 defines vector b' from the nitrogen atom to the COM and thereby along the symmetry axis.
-  You can not use the actual principal axes of rotation of the molecule, because they swap order during vibration.
+  One can not use the actual principal axes of rotation of the molecule, because they swap order during vibration.
-  The rotational DoS will be with regard to a, b and c.
+  The rotational DoS is calculated be with regard to a, b and c.
-  Note, that this will yield unusable results, if a, b and c are not close to the actual principal axes.
+  Note, that this does yield unusable results, if a, b and c are not close to the actual principal axes.
 - For other molecules, for example water, set `"rot_treat": "f"` and `"abc_indicators": [1, 2, 0 -1]`.
   Water has atoms O H H. Therefore 1 2 defines vector a between the two hydrogens.
 0 -1 defines vector b' along the symmetry axis.
-  The rotational DoS will be with regard the actual principal axes of rotation. a, b and c will be used to check, that the actual axis derived from the moment of inertia tensor, always point in the same direction.
+  The rotational DoS is calculated with regard to the actual principal axes of rotation.
+  The vectors a, b and c are used to ensure, that the actual axis derived from the moment of inertia tensor, always point in the same direction.
-  This will be the correct choice for most molecules, especially larger ones.
+  This will likely be the correct choice for most molecules, especially larger ones.
-- If you do not want any velocity separation use `"rot_treat": "u"` and the unseparated DoS will be output to `vib_{x,y,z}`.
+- If one does not want any velocity separation `"rot_treat": "u"` can be used and the unseparated DoS is written to `vib_{x,y,z}`.

 ### Cross spectrum

 The `name` of a `cross spectrum` can be up to 79 characters long and can help identify the specified cross correlation in the output file.
 The `type` of a `cross spectrum` can be "i" for inside or "e" for external.
-Option "i" will result in a cross correlation of degrees of freedom within molecules and an average over molecules.
+Option "i" does result in a cross correlation of degrees of freedom within molecules and an average over molecules.
-Option "e" will correlate all specified degrees of freedom from all matching molecules (can take a long time).
+Option "e" does correlate all specified degrees of freedom from all matching molecules (can take a long time).

 The variable `dof_type` can be one of: